• Skip to primary navigation

 • 3 eggs

-• 1 cup granulated sugar (regular or a substitute with a 1:1 sugar ratio)
+• 1 cup granulated sweetener (regular or a sugar substitute with a 1:1 sugar ratio)

 • 1 cup heavy cream you can also use half and half or milk